S3Jon/Doffyj/README.md

 - 👋 Hi, I’m @Doffyj
-- 👀 I’m interested in cybersec, TS, Python and C/C++/Carbon
+- 👀 I’m interested in cybersec, TS, Python and C/C++
-- 🌱 I’m currently learning C and Python
+- 🌱 I’m currently learning cs+python on my own and C at 42Urduliz!
 - 📫 How to reach me Twitter: @DoffyJS
                       Mail:    doffyj@protonmail.com